List of Game Boy accessories: Play-Yan

 The Play-Yan is an MP3 and MPEG-4 player add-on for the Game Boy Advance SP, Nintendo DS, DS Lite, and Game Boy Micro.
 Music and video files stored on an SD memory card can be loaded into a slot on the right side of the Play-Yan, which resembles a Game Boy Advance game cartridge.
 The Play-Yan is loaded directly into the Game Boy Advance game slot of a compatible system.
 The adapter has its own integrated headphone port but uses the parent console's power supply, controls, and display.
 The Play-Yan is advertised as offering sixteen hours of MP3 playback and four hours of MPEG-4 playback on a fully charged Game Boy Advance SP.
 In addition to multimedia playback, the Play-Yan offers support for minigames which could be downloaded from Nintendo of Japan's website.

-Nintendo originally planned to release the adapter in the United States by the end of 2005, but as of April 2007, Nintendo has not announced an official American release date.
-However, since the Play-Yan (and its successor the Play-Yan Micro) are region-free, it can be imported to other regions and played on any Game Boy Advance.
+The device was never released in the United States, though since the Play-Yan (and its successor the Play-Yan Micro) are region-free, it can be imported to other regions and played on any Game Boy Advance.

-To accompany the September 13, 2005 release of the Game Boy Micro in Japan, Nintendo released an updated version of the original Play-Yan called the Play-Yan Micro for 5,000 yen.
+To accompany the 13 September 2005 release of the Game Boy Micro in Japan, Nintendo released an updated version of the original Play-Yan called the Play-Yan Micro for 5,000 yen.
 The new version is compatible with all of the same systems, and it looks and works the same as the original, but there are a few noticeable differences.
 The Play-Yan Micro has the added functionality of MP4 and ASF playback, and it has an updated user interface and improved sound quality through its headphone port.
 Minigame support, however, was removed from the Play-Yan Micro.
 The Play-Yan Micro was only available through Nintendo of Japan's online store, and for an additional 1,000 yen, it came with a computer application on CD called "MediaStage Ver.
 4.2 for Nintendo" for managing music and video files on a PC.

+Afterburner

+The Afterburner is an internal front-lighting system manufactured by Triton Labs and released in mid-2002.
+The installation consists of disassembling the system, removing some plastic from the interior of the case, attaching the lighting mechanism to the screen, and soldering two wires to the motherboard for power.
+Optionally, a potentiometer or an integrated circuit could be added to allow adjusting the brightness of the light.
+When the initial version of the Game Boy Advance SP was released, it included a very similar integrated lighting system.
+This was replaced in the subsequent version of the Game Boy Advance SP with a backlit display.
+According to Triton Labs, the Afterburner achieved considerable success during the lifespan of the GBA, with many gamers buying it.
+Though the kit voids the system's warranty, the company had minor trouble keeping up with demand for the accessory during the 2002 holiday season.

+Glucoboy

+The Glucoboy was a blood glucose monitor with integrated games, released in Australia to support children with diabetes.